 The intestinal microbiota has more than 100 trillion gut bacteria, but far from being harmful, they play an essential role in keeping us healthy.
 A recent study seems to have found that Vitamin A is crucial in maintaining a healthy intestinal flora.
 According to the researchers, to regulate the immune system, gut bacteria refine the levels of a protein responsible for the conversion of vitamin A.

-Many studies looked at the link between intestinal bacteria and immunity.
-The findings suggest that these interactions help control how our body responds to disease.
 The new research, published in Immunity, led by Shipra Vaishnava of Brown University in Providence, in the US, found that moderate levels of vitamin A in the intestine prevent the immune system from becoming overactive.

 These findings on the role of vitamin A may have significant implications for devising new therapies for autoimmune conditions and other inflammatory diseases that affect the gut.